danielruijs/huggingface-transformers/src/README.md

 ```bash
 python evaluation.py --model_dir path/to/model/checkpoint --cocoann_file path/to/coco/annotations.json --img_dir path/to/images --threshold 0.01 --fp16 --lowmem
 ```
-The `--image_dir` parameter may be omitted if the annotation file contains full paths to the images.
-The `--threshold` parameter is the confidence threshold for the predictions.
-The default value is 0.01.
-The `--fp16` parameter is used to run the model in FP16 mode.
+- `--image_dir`: May be omitted if the annotation file contains full paths to the images.
+- `--threshold`: Confidence threshold for predictions.
+Default is 0.01.
+- `--fp16`: Runs the model in FP16 mode.
 Note that this may lead to slightly lower AP (less than 0.01 with the example datasets).
-The `--lowmem` parameter is used to reduce memory usage during evaluation.
-This may slow down the evaluation process, but it is useful if you are running out of memory.
+- `--lowmem`: Reduces memory usage during evaluation.
+This may slow down the process but is useful if memory is limited.

 # Inference
 To run inference, use the following command:
 ```bash
 python inference.py --model_dir path/to/onnx/model --img_dir path/to/images --output_dir path/to/output --threshold 0.5
 ```
-The `--image_dir` parameter is the directory of the images to be processed.
-The `--output_dir` parameter is the directory where the images with predictions will be saved.
-The `--threshold` parameter is the confidence threshold for the predictions with a default value of 0.5.
+- `--image_dir`: Directory of the images to be processed.
+- `--output_dir`: Directory where the images with predictions will be saved.
+- `--threshold`: Confidence threshold for predictions.
+Default is 0.5.

 # ONNX and TensorRT